apache/jackrabbit-site/README.md

 ### Manual Deployment

-1. Deploy the site to `http://jackrabbit.apache.org/jcr` using:
+1. Build and deploy the site to <https://svn.apache.org/repos/asf/jackrabbit/site/live/jcr> using:

    ````
    $ mvn site-deploy
    ````

-2. Finally review the site at `http://jackrabbit.apache.org/`.
+2. Finally review the site at <https://jackrabbit.apache.org/jcr>.

 Note: To skip the final commit use `-Dscmpublish.skipCheckin=true`.
 You can then review all pending changes in `target/scmpublish-checkout` and follow